2020 Saw an Unprecedented Surge in White Supremacist Propaganda

 An Anti-Defamation League (ADL) study published Wednesday recorded 5,125 incidents of white supremacist physical propaganda last year, marking the highest level of cases reported since the non-profit began tracking such data five years ago.
 The findings average to about 14 incidents per day—and are nearly double the 2,724 cases reported in 2019.

 The data highlights the stunning growth of new splinter movements that did not exist when President Donald Trump took office.
-At least 30 white supremacist groups disseminated propaganda in the U.S. in 2020, but three of them —Patriot Front, New Jersey European Heritage Association and Nationalist Social Club—were responsible for 92% of the activity, according to the ADL.
+At least 30 white supremacist groups disseminated propaganda in the U.S. in 2020, but three of them—Patriot Front, New Jersey European Heritage Association and Nationalist Social Club—were responsible for 92% of the activity, according to the ADL.
 All of them were founded within the past three years.

 Many seem to have come out of the fracturing of the far-right movement that occurred after the “Unite the Right” rally in Charlottesville, Va. in August 2017.
 Violent clashes broke out between white nationalists and counter-protesters during the gathering at a park once named for Confederate Gen. Robert E. Lee.
 Trump came under near-universal criticism for refusing to rebuke far-right extremists in the wake of the violent demonstration, where a white supremacist rammed his car into a crowd, killing 32 year-old Heather Heyer and injuring at least a dozen others.